-Of the many past members, others of particular note are: Field Marshal Earl Kitchener of Khartoum, Irish Guards; Colonel The Earl of Harewood, Grenadier Guards, son-in-law of King George V; and Major General Sir Allan Adair, Grenadier Guards, General Officer Commanding The Guards Armoured Division during the World War II.
+Of the many past members, two of particular note are: Field Marshal Earl Kitchener of Khartoum, Irish Guards; and Major General Sir Allan Adair, Grenadier Guards, General Officer Commanding The Guards Armoured Division during the World War II.

 A Founders’ Jewel was struck incorporating designs from the founding regiments, namely The Life Guards, The Royal Horse Guards, The Grenadier Guards, The Coldstream Guards and the Scots Guards.

 Officers of the Household Brigade, present or past, who are interested in joining Household Brigade Lodge No 2614, or already Freemasons and would like to visit, please contact the Secretary.